waterholeforum/docs/design/dialog.md

 > **Tip:** If you are intending to use a modal dialog to confirm an action, it will be easier to use the [Actions](../actions.md) mechanism which takes care of this for you.

-To open a dialog box in a modal overlay, first create a route and view that renders the dialog, wrapped in a `modal` [Turbo Frame](../frontend.md#turbo-frames):
+To open a dialog box in a modal overlay, first create a route and view that renders the dialog, wrapped in a [Turbo Frame](../frontend.md#turbo-frames) with `id="modal"`:

 ```php
 Route::get('my-dialog', function () {